 Try to understand the limitations of Non-Invasive Prenatal Testing:

 Non-Invasive Prenatal Tests are not 100% accurate.
 They can provide (albeit low rates of) false positive and false negative results.
 One major misconception that people have is that the test examines fetal DNA, but all of the tests analyze placental DNA.
 In most cases fetal DNA is identical to placental DNA, but in rare cases something called placental mosaicism occurs.
 In cases of placental mosaicism fetal DNA will differ from placental DNA (I’m not getting into how or why) and this can cause inaccurate Non-Invasive Prenatal Testing results.
-Non-Invasive Prenatal Testing is only a diagnostic tool and follow-up testing should be conducted before any definitive diagnosis is made.
+If this happens you may instead wish to wait until you’ve given birth to your child, and start looking at services such as this dna testing in Jersey City NJ has to offer, or find other locations with DNA testing labs for your use.
+You should be away Non-Invasive Prenatal Testing is only a diagnostic tool and follow-up testing should be conducted before any definitive diagnosis is made.

 What does Non-Invasive Prenatal Testing screen for?: